Jameson's snipe

-The Jameson's snipe or Andean snipe (Gallinago jamesoni) is a small, stocky wader.
+Jameson's snipe (Gallinago jamesoni) or the Andean snipe, is a small, stocky wader.
 It breeds in the Andes in Bolivia, Colombia, Ecuador, Peru and Venezuela.
 It appears to be entirely sedentary, with no evidence of migration.

 It is sometimes considered conspecific with the Fuegian snipe, Gallinago stricklandii, which is also known as the Cordilleran snipe.
 The scientific name of the Jameson's snipe commemorates the Scottish botanist William Jameson.

 Description

 This 30–32 cm long snipe has a stocky body and relatively short legs for a wader.
 Its upperparts, head and neck are streaked and patterned with warm brown and buff, and the gold edges to the feathers form lines down its back, which are not as sharply defined as in most snipe species.
 The belly is white with brown barring.
 The horn-colored bill is long, straight and fairly robust.
 The legs and feet are yellowish-green.
 The sexes are similar, and immatures differ only in showing pale fringes on the wing coverts.